Selma Engel-Wijnberg: Holocaust years

 While hiding she used the name "Greetje van den Berg".
+During her arrest in Holland, she was twice offered escape from prison and country by the underground and twice declined the offer for fear of being alone and hope to rejoin her family which, she heard, had been taken to Poland.
 She was rounded up by Nazi forces on 18 December 1942.
-Two months later she was transferred to Camp Vught, then to the transit Camp Westerbork, and finally deported to Sobibor extermination camp on 9 April 1943, along with 2,019 other Jewish men, women and children.
+Two months later she was transferred to Camp Vught, then to the transit Camp Westerbork, and finally deported to Sobibor extermination camp on 6 April 1943, along with 2,019 other Jewish men, women and children.
 She survived the selection at arrival, and was assigned to the Arbeitshäftlinge unit in Lager II.
 There she was forced to sort the clothes of gas chamber victims so that they could be sent to German civilians disguised as charitable donations.
 When guards were looking the other way, she would surreptitiously slash fine items to prevent them from being of use.

 In the sorting barracks Wijnberg met her future husband, Chaim Engel (10 January 1916 – 4 July 2003), a Polish Jew from Brudzew, who was six years her senior.
 They were able to communicate in German.
 He helped her survive; for instance, when she contracted typhus and was weakened, he carried her to the latrines and helped her rest when the guards weren't looking.

 During the revolt in Sobibor on 14 October 1943, Wijnberg and Engel escaped together.
 She provided Chaim with a knife, with which he stabbed a Nazi guard, and the couple fled under gunfire through the main gate and into the forest.
 They found shelter with two Polish farmers, named Adam and Stefka, a married couple, whom they paid for hiding them.
 They survived for nine months in a barn's hayloft until the retreat of Nazi Germany from occupied Poland in July 1944 during Operation Bagration, the Red Army counter-offensive.
 By that time, Selma was pregnant.

 The couple married, and they journeyed through Poland via Chełm and Parczew, where their son Emiel was born, then to Lublin.
-They crossed the Ukraine by train to Chernivtsi and to Odessa, and soon left by boat for Marseille, France.
+They crossed Ukraine by train to Chernivtsi and to Odessa (Odesa), and soon left by boat for Marseille, France.
 Chaim had to be smuggled aboard the ship, because Poles were not allowed to go to France.
 Because of this, Selma was nervous, and couldn't give any breastmilk to her son Emiel.
 She went to the kitchen, and asked for milk.
-She got given 'very heavy creamy milk', which she fed to her son.
+She was given 'very heavy creamy milk', which she fed to her son.
 Because of this, the child got ill, and died within 24 hours.
 His body was buried at sea near Naxos.
 From Marseille, the couple travelled north by train to Zwolle and returned to Selma's parents' home, Hotel Wijnberg, in the Netherlands.